-In the case of a western boundary located in the Eastern Atlantic, ? have been able to implement the radiation algorithm without any boundary data, using persistence from the previous time step instead.
-This solution has not worked in other cases [?], so that the use of boundary data is recommended.
+In the case of a western boundary located in the Eastern Atlantic, Penduff et al. [2000] have been able to implement the radiation algorithm without any boundary data, using persistence from the previous time step instead.
+This solution has not worked in other cases [Tréguier et al. 2001], so that the use of boundary data is recommended.
 Even in the outflow condition (8.6), we have found it desirable to maintain a weak relaxation to climatology.
 The time step is usually chosen so as to be larger than typical turbulent scales (of order 1000 days).